Minerte/Linux-shell/Gentoo/installer/Readme.md

 cryptsetup open /dev/[root_partition] cryptroot --key-file=/tmp/luks-keyfile
 ```

-After you have finished with the encrption process you can remove the key file in **/tmp/luks-keyfile**, to securly delete it use:
+After you have finished with the encryption process you can remove the key file in **/tmp/luks-keyfile**, to securely delete it use:
 #### Caution do not delete the luks-keyfile in /media/sda2!
 ```
 shred -u /tmp/luks-keyfile
 ```

-And now you can Change directrory back to Livecd root with "cd" and now you should be able to mount all the neccsary file system for the root_main_drive
+And now you can Change directory back to Livecd root with "cd" and now you should be able to mount all the necessary file system for the root_main_drive